[Updated 6/3/2012 to add the paperback edition]

 As of today, I'm a (self) published author.
 Though I prefer the term "indie author", since that makes it sound like I'm cool enough to be in a band.

-My first cookbook, Rotisserie Grilling, is available on Amazon.com, BarnesAndNoble.com, and the Apple iBookstore.
+My first cookbook, Rotisserie Grilling, is available in the following formats:

 Kindle edition: Rotisserie Grilling - $4.99, available for immediate download, full color pictures.